tjbohari/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
-This repository contains code for neural machine translation, LSTM and attention are used to translate English to French
+This repository contains code for Neural Machine Translation.
+A seq2seq model is implemented using LSTM with attention to translate
+English sentences to French language.